bl-robinson/terraform-k8s-libvirt-cluster/README.md

 - ssh access to the kvm host with a key as specified in main.tf

 Terraform apply will just start the instances then the startup cloudinit handles the order of setup to get k8s working

+Note kubeconfig files are avaliable in the 10.0.0.14:/mnt/k8s mount.